GazorHuman/GShow/README.md

 # Settings
 settings:
-  view_timeout: 30
+  view_timeout: 30 # Time in seconds before a view expires
-  enable_live_updates: true
+  enable_live_updates: true # Whether to enable live updates for views
-  require_permission: false
+  require_permission: false # Whether to require permission for players to view

 # Permissions for commands and features
 permissions: